-Current waterbody inventories (van Deventer et al., 2020), 1: 50 000 topocadastral surveys mapping indicated the potential for several wetlands within the greater study region (Figure 6).
+This groundtruthed delineations were then compared to current waterbody inventories (Figure 5) (van Deventer et al., 2020), 1: 50 000 topocadastral surveys mapping and the site.
 These inventories include wetland spatial data based on landcover 2007 data, previous assessments and wetland information retained by the Provincial authorities, combined into one database that formed part of the updated National Spatial Biodiversity Assessment, 2018.
-It should be noted that the riverine wetlands shown in the National database were misidentified are part of various alluvial channels within the site.
+However little was known or assessed previously for this site.

-A baseline map was then developed and refined using the 2022 survey data, noting that due to the complex nature of the topography and geology, the features were digitised at a scale of 1:5 000 (Figure 7).
+A baseline map was then developed and refined using the 2023 survey data, noting that due to the topography and geology, the features were digitised at a scale of 1:5 000 (Figure 6).